BRACKETS-by-TRIAD/craftable/README.md

 craftable new my_project
 ```

-This will install Craftable using latest Laravel version (currently 6).
-If you prefer tu use latest LTS Laravel version (currently also 6), use `--lts` flag:
+This will install Craftable using latest Laravel version.
+If you prefer tu use latest LTS Laravel version, use `--lts` flag:
 ```bash
 craftable new --lts my_project
 ```